Blue Hole Regional Park

 Blue Hole Regional Park is a natural, spring-fed swimming hole lined with the iconic Cypress Trees located deep in the heart of the Texas Hill Country.
 The whole family will enjoy swimming in crystal clear water, sunbathing on the grassy swim lawn, and of course, swinging on our famous rope swings.

-Blue Hole Regional Park is closed for swimming until May 2022.
+Blue Hole Regional Park requires reservations for swimming only.
 All other recreational amenities are free and open to the public.

 Swimming reservations are now open!
 Guests are able to purchase reservations for any day and time slot for the entire summer season.
 Please view the "2022 Swim Season Info" for more information.